Oasis, Chapter 1: The Dead of Night

 "You can sense them," he said slowly.

 Her eyes brightened a little at his show of interest.
 "Yes, absolutely.
-I can tell their numbers and proximity from miles away."
+I can tell their numbers and distance from miles away.
+Why do you think I've lasted so long on my own?"

 "All right," he said, withdrawing his bone blade.
 "But don't expect me to act as your guardian."